moov-io/watchman/client/docs/WatchmanApi.md

 [[Back to README]](../README.md)

-## AddOFACCustomerNameWatch
+## AddOfacCustomerNameWatch

-> Watch AddOFACCustomerNameWatch(ctx, name, watchRequest, optional)
+> OfacWatch AddOfacCustomerNameWatch(ctx, name, ofacWatchRequest, optional)

 Add customer watch by name.
 The match percentage will be included in the webhook's JSON payload.